Nitrosamine impurities in medications: Guidance

 - ICH's Q9 guideline (PDF format)

-All NDSs, ANDSs, Supplements and Notifiable Changes (for quality changes that may impact the potential presence of nitrosamine impurities in the API or drug product) should include a summary and discussion of the risk assessment for the potential formation/presence of nitrosamine impurities in the drug product.
-This was required as follows:
+All NDSs, ANDSs, DINAs (with C&M data), and DINBs and all Supplements, Notifiable Changes and Post-DIN Change submissions (for quality changes that may impact the potential presence of nitrosamine impurities in the API or drug product) should include a summary and discussion of the risk assessment for the potential formation/presence of nitrosamine impurities in the drug product.
+This is required as follows:

-- as of April 1, 2021, for pharmaceutical products containing chemically synthesized and semi-synthetic APIs
+- as of April 1, 2021, for NDSs, ANDSs, and Supplements for pharmaceutical products containing chemically synthesized and semi-synthetic APIs

 For Clinical Trial Applications (CTAs) (as described in section 9.1 of ICH's M7 guideline):